Enamine: Oxidative coupling

 Enamines can be efficiently cross-coupled with enol silanes through treatment with ceric ammonium nitrate.
 Oxidative dimerization of aldehydes in the presence of amines proceeds through the formation of an enamine followed by a final pyrrole formation.
 This method for symmetric pyrrole synthesis was developed in 2010 by the Jia group, as a valuable new pathway for the synthesis of pyrrole-containing natural products.

 Annulation

 Enamines chemistry has been implemented for the purposes of producing a one-pot enantioselective version of the Robinson annulation.
 The Robinson annulation, published by Robert Robinson in 1935, is a base-catalyzed reaction that combines a ketone and a methyl vinyl ketone (commonly abbreviated to MVK) to form a cyclohexenone fused ring system.
 This reaction may be catalyzed by proline to proceed through chiral enamine intermediates which allow for good stereoselectivity.
 This is important, in particular in the field of natural product synthesis, for example, for the synthesis of the Wieland-Miescher ketone – a vital building block for more complex biologically active molecules.

-Metalloenamines
+Metallation

-Lithiated enamines (also known as aza enolates, imine anions, enamides, or metallated Schiff bases) are nitrogen analogues to enolates, formed when imines get treated with strong bases such as LiNR_{2}:
+Lithiated enamines, nitrogen analogues to enolates, form by treating imines with strong bases such as LiNR_{2}:

-They can also be formed with Grignard reagents and react with other soft electrophiles, including Michael receptors.